 Pick her up.
 Throw her over.
 Watch her crumble.

-My hand twitches and I blink subtly.
-The back of my throat feels sickened.
+My hand twitches and I blink.
+The back of my throat feels sickened as I stand as still as possible.

-Her gaze trails the west horizon.
+Her eyes are fixed west.
 "Does that mean you'll be heading that way?"

-She snorts and looks at my cheesy grin, giving me a nudge.
+She snorts and gives me a nudge.
 "You are a dramatic man."

 "Are you calling me soft?
-Ser, I came from Elturel!"
+Ser, I survived the Descent!"

 "Survival is a necessity, not a personality trait."